 Our offline and online lives have become inseparable, so that nowadays citizenship is inseparable from digital citizenship.
 Corporations and governments are collecting data on us, our activities, our preferences, etc. – all this data enables citizen classifications, such whether one is a "good citizen" and a "credit worthy citizen" or not.
 And, ultimately, whether one is a "citizen or non-citizen".
 Against this backdrop, a group of artists, journalists, cultural workers, coders and activists created a utopian model for digital citizenship called X-Ship.
 Check out their playful project by clicking here.

 Unboxing Data-Driven States

-"Selling passports is the new normal.
-This ongoing commodification of non-/citizenship is a great danger to political life", stated the journalist Atossa Abrahamian.
-Looking at the refugee-capital nexus, the artist Ingo Günther presented the Refugee Republic project and embarked upon a controversial discussion about it with activist Jennifer Kamau.
-To listen to their talk – moderated by Harsha Walia – click the play button below.
+"The commodification of citizenship is a great danger to political life," stated the journalist Atossa Abrahamian and the artist Ingo Günther discussed this tendency with activist Jennifer Kamau.
+To listen to the talk – moderated by Harsha Walia – click the play button.

 Strategic Reversals of Power

-"We need to pay attention to how ideals to do with computers, alternative cultures, and critiques of police can be hijacked by powerful players, how they at times take on the semblance of radicalism without necessarily being so," as the architectural historian Felicity Scott noted when discussing alternative models of citizenship.
-To listen to her talk with Valentina Pellizzer, click the play button below.
+"Critiques of police can be hijacked by powerful players," as the architectural historian Felicity Scott noted when discussing alternative models of citizenship.
+To listen to her talk – moderated by Valentina Pellizzer – click the play button below.

 Interviews + Essays